michelled/weavly.org/src/activities/human-robots.md

 ## Skill Development

+* Directional
-* Directions
+* Spatial
 * Sequencing
 * Debugging
+* Social skills/Communication (i.e. turn-taking)

 ## Level Up!

 * The moderator and players can switch roles.
 This time, players get to control the moderator and bring them back to the desired destination
 * You can use some of the available objects in the environment, such as furniture as roadblocks so your players can build more complex programs
-* If the “robot” is blindfolded, it will help learners to notice the importance of clear and precise directions.
+* If the “robot” is blindfolded, learners can notice the importance of clear and precise directions